Kheirah/unit-testing-challenge-template/README.md

 # Challenges JS Unit Testing

-You will use the JavaScript files in the js folder for these challenges.
+You will use the JavaScript files in the js folder for this challenge.

 ## Teenager tests

-- Open the `teenager.test.js` file and think about whether the tests here are fully testing the functionality of the `checkTeenagerStatus` function
+- Open the `teenager.test.js` file and think about whether the tests there are fully testing the functionality of the `checkTeenagerStatus` function
-- Edit the test or write new tests so the function is tested better
+- Edit the test or write new tests such that the function is tested better
-- If some of your test cases fail, think about whether the tests are wrong or whether the function implementation is wrong and fix it
+- If some of your test cases fail think about whether the tests are wrong or whether the function implementation is wrong and fix it

 **Optional**: You can use jest `each` to test multiple values with one test function